yankh764/mdoc/README.md

       2. When generating the configurations, if it's desired to pass additional arguments for the documents execution command, please separate them with a space.
-Example: --agr1 --arg2 --arg3...
+Example: --arg1 --arg2 --arg3...

       3. By default when using the -o option you can't open more than a document in a run, but you can use the -n option with it to give the program the approval to open more than one document in a run.

-      4. You can use the -a optoin with the -c, -d, -l and -o options instead of passing an actual argument.
+      4. You can use the -a optoin with the -c, -l, -d and -o options instead of passing an actual argument.

       5. The [TIME] section in the -d option stands for the last modification